Beltrami coefficient and angular distortion of discrete geometric mappings: Theoretical relationship between the Beltrami coefficient and angular distortion

 \subsection{The relationship between angles in terms of the Beltrami coefficient}

 First, we prove that the Beltrami coefficient can be used for expressing the change of an angle at a point under a quasi-conformal mapping: \begin{theorem} Let $f$ be a quasi-conformal map with Beltrami coefficient $\mu$ at the point $z$.
-Let $\theta$ be the angle between a curve through $z$ and the maximal stretch direction.
+Let $\theta$ be the angle between a curve through $z$ and the maximal stretch direction (i.e., the direction along maximal magnification).
 Suppose that $f$ maps the angle $\theta$ to the angle $\phi$.
 Then, we have

 where $K_z = \frac{1 + |\mu|}{1 - |\mu|}$ is the dilation of $f$. \end{theorem}